timlg07/Number.cmd/README.md

 ```
 - With `<variable-name>` being the plain string of the batch variable that should be set.

 - With `<operand1>` and `<operand2>` being the two operands of the calculation.
+They can be either
+  - normal integers,
+  - floating point numbers seperated by a dot or comma
+    (Be aware that a comma outside of quotes is interpreted as delimeter between arguments for batch, so always use quotes around the numbers if using commas as decimal point) or
-They can be either normal integers or numbers in the internally used notation with mantissa and exponent, seperated by an `E`.
+  - numbers in the internally used notation with mantissa and exponent, seperated by an `E`.
-For example the number `1,23` would be `123E-2` in this notation.
-If you want, you can write normal integers in this notation as well: `1200` for example would be `12E2`.
+    (For example the number `1,23` would be `123E-2` in the internal notation.
+If you want, you can write normal integers in this notation as well: `1200` for example would be `12E2`.)
-The operands can also be constants like `Number.pi` or `Number.e`.
+  - The operands can also be constants like `Number.pi` or `Number.e`.

 - And `<operator>` should be one of the following mathematical operators: `+`, `-`, `*`, `/`.